RonB/angular-oboe/README.md

 [![Join the chat at https://gitter.im/RonB/angular-oboe](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/RonB/angular-oboe?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A service to stream JSON data to an array in your controller by using the Oboe.js library.
+A service to stream JSON data in to your controller.

 This repo is for distribution on `bower`.

 Many thanks to Jim Higson for the oboe.js library.
 See http://www.oboejs.com